benjisidi/saltmarsh/Session 7 - The Gellin Files.md

 - [[Kolinth]] tells an absolute bomb of a story about rabbits and impresses exactly one man named Courtney
 - We follow catch Harvey's trail and manage to follow him into town
 - Seems like he's heading to the [[Speakeasy]] run by [[Curtly]]
+	- We follow him there, and he heads upstairs to have a conversation with someone unknown - we don't manage to divine much more here
+	- Kolinth plays a song about Acheron in his honour
 -